Egypt’s women are rising up against sexual violence. Others are still being jailed for TikToks.

 But then there is the case of Menna Abdel Aziz.
 In May, the teenager posted a TikTok video of herself sobbing, her face bruised and swollen, saying she had been raped.
 Instead of treating her as a victim, authorities jailed her, charging her with “debauchery” for wearing clothes they deemed immoral and with misusing social media.

-Even as women are coming forward to confront their attackers in an unprecedented fashion, others are getting arrested merely for expressing themselves.
+Even as women are coming forward to confront their attackers in an unprecedented fashion, others are being arrested merely for expressing themselves.

 Justice remains uneven for women and often hinges on their social class and wealth.
-An inadequate penal code, low prosecutions of sexual attackers, weak sexual harassment policies and harsh morality laws have worked to silence women, say women’s rights advocates.
+An inadequate penal code, few prosecutions of sexual attackers, weak sexual harassment policies and harsh morality laws have worked to silence women, say women’s rights advocates.

 “This is certainly a significant moment,” said Mai El-Sadany, managing director of the Tahrir Institute for Middle East Policy in Washington.
 “We are seeing victims and survivors in so many different contexts, from the university setting to doctors’ offices to the human rights field, publicly sharing stories of sexual harassment, assault and violence in an effort to galvanize structural change.”

-She added, “However, it is too early to say how this moment may affect Egyptian society and systems in the long term, and there is still much to be done.”
+“However,” she added, “it is too early to say how this moment may affect Egyptian society and systems in the long term, and there is still much to be done.”

-Online testimonials
+Online testimonies

 On July 1, women in Egypt took to social media accusing an affluent Egyptian student of rapes and sexual assaults.
-By the end of the day, nearly 50 accusers had come forward, eventually exceeding more than 100, according to @assaultpolice, an Instagram and Twitter account set up by activists to collect testimonies.
+By the end of the day, nearly 50 accusers had come forward, and the number eventually exceeded 100, according to @assaultpolice, an Instagram and Twitter account set up by activists to collect testimonies.

 The alleged assaults and harassment began in 2016, according to women on social media.
 Some women, including minors, said they met the young man in person or online when he was studying at an elite international high school.
 Others crossed paths with him at the American University in Cairo, the country’s most prestigious university.

-Within days, he was expelled from the European Union Business School in Barcelona, where he was taking online courses.
+Within days, he was expelled from the EU Business School in Barcelona, where he was taking online courses.
 The school filed a complaint with Spanish authorities urging an investigation.

 After the social media fury, Egyptian authorities arrested the man.
-In a five-page statement, the country’s prosecutor said the man confessed to meeting at least six young women online on different social media platforms.
+In a five-page statement, the country’s prosecutor said the man admitted to meeting at least six young women online on different social media platforms.

-The prosecutor also made other allegations, which he said the young man denied, including that he threatened to send revealing photos of them to their families if they did not have sex with him or if they left the relationship.
-Prosecutors said they were also investigating additional allegations, including rape and indecent assault by force or threats.
+The prosecutor also made allegations that he said the young man denied, including that he threatened to send revealing photos of women to their families if they did not have sex with him or if they left the relationship.
+Prosecutors said they were investigating additional allegations, including rape and indecent assault by force or threats.

 “No sooner had he the chance to be alone with them, he attacked them, trying, forcefully to have sexual intercourse with them,” the prosecutor said in the statement.